Singular semipositive metrics in non-Archimedean geometry: Introduction

 \begin{ackn} We would like to thank Jean-Beno\^it Bost, Antoine Chambert-Loir, Antoine Ducros, Christophe Soul\'e, and Amaury Thuillier for interesting discussions related to the contents of the paper.
-We are particularly grateful to J\'anos Koll\'ar, Osamu Fujino and Mircea Musta\c{t}\v{a} for their help regarding Appendix B.
+We are particularly grateful to J\'anos Koll\'ar, Osamu Fujino and Mircea Musta\c{t}\v{a} for their help regarding Appendix B. Finally, we would like to thank the anonymous referee for a careful reading and many useful remarks.

-Our work was carried out at several institutions including the IHES, the \'Ecole Polytechnique, and the University of Michigan.
-We gratefully acknowledge their support.
-The second author was partially supported by the ANR-grant BERKO.\@ The third author was partially supported by the CNRS and the NSF. \end{ackn}
+Our work was carried out at several institutions including the IHES, IMJ, the \'Ecole Polytechnique, and the University of Michigan.
+We gratefully acknowledge their support. \end{ackn}